About the Film

 DJ Savarese graduated Phi Beta Kappa from Oberlin College in May 2017 with a double major in Anthropology and Creative Writing.
 An ASAN Scholar Fellow, he was also the recipient of Oberlin’s William Battrick Poetry Fellowship and their Comfort Starr Award for meritorious scholarly work in Anthropology.
-As a writer, he has published poems and prose in The Iowa Review, Seneca Review, Prospect, Disability Studies Quarterly, StoneCanoe, Wordgatherings.com, and Voices for Diversity and Social Justice: A Literary Education Anthology.
-A self-advocate and national social activist, he consults and presents at conferences across the country, working to make literacy-based education, communication, and inclusive lives a reality for all nonspeaking people.
+His poems and prose have appeared in The Iowa Review, Seneca Review, Prospect, Disability Studies Quarterly, StoneCanoe, Wordgatherings.com, Voices for Diversity and Social Justice: A Literary Education Anthology, and A Doorknob for the Eye (chapbook).
+Currently a 2017 Open Society Foundations Youth Exchange/Human Rights Initiative Fellow, he works to make literacy-based education, communication, and inclusive lives a reality for all nonspeaking people.

 Jeanne Jordan and Steven Ascher of West City Films are an Oscar-nominated team whose work The Boston Globe calls “filmmaking at its finest.”
 Among their many critically acclaimed films are Troublesome Creek (Sundance Grand Jury Prize & Audience Award, Prix Italia, Directors Guild nominee), So Much So Fast (Sundance nominee, IFFB Audience Award) and Raising Renee (Emmy nominee, IFFB Audience Award).
 Their documentaries and dramas have been released theatrically and broadcast around the world on premiere networks including HBO, PBS, BBC, ZDF and A&E. Jordan’s editing work includes Eyes on the Prize and several dramas for American Playhouse.